JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/accessibility.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.3/images/acc2.png" height="100">

 ## Augmentative and alternative communication
 Using speech synthesisers, these techniques can supliment speaking and writing for those with speach and langauge imparements.
 External devices can be used to take a range of inputs (gestures, pictures, eye trackers, mice, typing) and use speech generating devices to output text for the user.
+The image below shows an ipad like device many children use, to select what they want to comunicate, through a board of carefully programmed options.
+Stephen Hawking also used a type of AAC to communicate.

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.3/images/acc3.png" height="100">